firefly-oss/core-banking-accounts/README.md

 - **Swagger/OpenAPI**: API documentation
 - **Maven**: Build and dependency management

+The system is designed with extensibility in mind, allowing for integration with:

+- **Blockchain Networks**: Connect to various blockchain networks for crypto transactions
+- **Price Oracles**: Integrate with price feeds for real-time crypto asset pricing
+- **Custody Solutions**: Interface with crypto custody providers for secure key management
+- **Blockchain Explorers**: Verify transaction status and confirmations

 ## Data Model

 The following diagram shows the relationships between the main entities in the system: